sillsdev/web-languageforge/README.md

 To report an user issue with the **Language Forge** application, email "issues @ languageforge dot org".

-To report an user issue with the **Scripture Forge** application email "issues @ scriptureforge dot org".
+To report an user issue with the **Scripture Forge** application, email "issues @ scriptureforge dot org".

 ## Special Thanks To ##